When you don’t want a lover but want a person who is also your best friend.

 But finding that person is scary.

-There’s so many rules and restrictions in today’s dating world.
+There are so many rules and restrictions in today’s dating world.
 A ‘lover’ is supposed to be attractive and sexy and enticing and reliable and romantic and everything we’ve ever dreamed of, right?
 He/she’s supposed to be this perfect person.
 But perfection in love?
 That’s not real.
 And finding a flawless, completes-me type of person?
 Impossible.
 (Thank goodness, because none of us would make the cut.)

 I want someone I can be completely myself around.
 I want to wake up in the morning, hair all sleepy and messy around my face, makeup off, baggy t-shirt on, and not feel like I have to be anything I’m not.